Geometric Multi-color Message Passing Graph Neural Networks for Blood-brain Barrier Permeability Prediction: Introduction

 QSAR models are among the earliest computational approaches used to predict BBB permeability.
 These models establish statistical correlations between molecular descriptors (e.g., lipophilicity, molecular weight, and hydrogen bonding capacity) and experimentally determined BBB permeability.
 Early QSAR models relied on multiple linear regression (MLR) and partial least squares (PLS) to identify molecular features associated with BBB permeability \cite{patel2014quantitative,faramarzi2022development,platts2001correlation}.
 Some QSAR models use physicochemical rules, such as Lipinski's Rule of Five or Veber's Rule\cite{lipinski2000drug,sakiyama2021prediction}, to estimate whether a compound is likely to penetrate the BBB.
 While these QSAR models provide interpretability, they often struggle with complex, nonlinear relationships in molecular data, leading to reduced predictive accuracy for diverse chemical compounds \cite{faramarzi2022development}.

 With the availability of large molecular datasets \cite{b3db,wu2017moleculenet}, machine learning (ML) models have emerged as a more flexible alternative to QSAR-based methods.
 These models improve predictive performance by capturing non-linear relationships between molecular features and BBB permeability.
 Support vector machine (SVM), Random forest (RF), and gradient boosting trees (GBT) algorithms are particularly effective in handling high-dimensional molecular data, integrating a vector of molecular descriptors to enhance prediction accuracy \cite{kumar2021b3pred, sakiyama2021prediction,kumar2022deepred,yuan2018improved}.
 Deep learning architectures have further advanced this field by automating feature extraction.
 For instance, convolutional neural networks (CNNs) are applied to 2D molecular images, learning spatial patterns associated with BBB permeability \cite{tang2022merged}.
 Whereas recurrent neural networks (RNNs) and long short-term memory (LSTM) networks process SMILES representations to model molecular properties in a sequential manner \cite{alsenan2020recurrent}.
 Additionally, hybrid approaches such as the DeePred-BBB Model \cite{kumar2022deepred} and LightBBB framework \cite{shaker2021lightbbb} incorporate various descriptor-based features, including physicochemical properties and molecular fingerprints, to enhance classification performance.
+Further advancements have also explored multi-task learning frameworks, which simultaneously predict several properties, and strategies involving the fusion of multi-level features to create more comprehensive molecular representations \cite{yang2025multitask, yang2025multitasktoxicity}.